 Fetal Monitoring During Childbirth

 The earliest documented effort at fetal monitoring date back to around the 17th century when several European doctors began advocating the practice of placing an ear on a pregnant mother's belly to listen to the baby's heart rate.
-It was not until after the invention of the stethoscope in the early 1800s that the technique of intermittent monitoring of the fetal heart beat during labor became a common practice.
+Doctors have known for a long time that the baby's heart rate during pregnancy provided a good read on the overall health of the baby.
+It was not until after the invention of the stethoscope in the early 1800s that the technique of intermittent monitoring of the fetal heartbeat during labor became a common practice.

-By the early 1970s the first generation of continuous electronic fetal monitoring devices were appearing in hospitals across the U.S. and Western Europe.
+By the early 1970s, the first generation of continuous electronic fetal monitoring devices were appearing in hospitals across the U.S. and Western Europe.
 The introduction of EFM devices marked a genuine breakthrough in the medical childbirth process.
-By 1980 a study EFM devices were being used in 45% of hospital deliveries and just 10 years later EFM use was reported in 85% of deliveries.
-Today EFM devices are more advance and highly accurate and are used in over 95% of all hospital deliveries.Electronic Fetal Monitoring Today
+By 1980, a study EFM devices were being used in 45% of hospital deliveries and just 10 years later EFM use was reported in 85% of deliveries.
+Today EFM devices are more advanced and highly accurate and are used in over 95% of all hospital deliveries.Electronic Fetal Monitoring Today

 Electronic fetal monitoring (EFM) or cardiotocography, is the most advance and accurate method of fetal monitoring.
 EFM monitors both the fetal heart rate (FHR) and the mother's contractions.
-A special ultrasound device is utilized to track the baby's heart beat and a pressure sensor measures uterine contractions.
-Both devices are embedded into adjustable monitoring strips which are strapped around the mother's belly like a belt.
+A special ultrasound device is utilized to track the baby's heartbeat and a pressure sensor measures uterine contractions.
+Both external devices are embedded into adjustable monitoring strips which are strapped around the mother's belly like a belt.
 The fetal heart strip is strapped around the center of the abdomen and the strip that measures contractions goes at the top of the abdomen.
-Both strips connect to a monitoring terminal which displays the FHR and maternal contractions on a computer screen or a print out.
+Both strips connect to a monitoring terminal that displays the FHR and maternal contractions on a computer screen or a printout.

 - Very rapid heart rate (tachycardia)